Content

 If you are married

-If you are married when your child is born, you will be given shared custody automatically.
+If you are married when your child is born, you will get joint custody automatically.

 If the mother is separated